haxtheweb/edtechjoker/draft-outline.md

 - Each project must include an OpenAPI 3.0 spec document for it's APIs (this is research based though I will demo in class / step through)
   - https://editor.swagger.io/
   - https://swagger.io/specification/
-- Each project must have more than 1 microservice and shoul
+- Each project must have more than 1 microservice and should have as many as the specific project indicates (or more if discovered)
 - Each project must store data in a data storage engine; though a walkthrough of jsonbin.io which is free will be shown, other solutions can be researched and leveraged as desired
 - Each project must be able to demonstrate it's capabilities via demo
 - Each project must have web components, usually multiple working together